qunitjs/qunit/docs/api/QUnit/module.md

 | `afterEach` (function) | Runs after each test. |
 | `after` (function) | Runs after the last test. |

-Any other properties on the module options object are copied into the base [test context](../../lifecycle.md#test-context) for the module, which each test inherits from.
+Any other properties on the `options` object are copied into the base [test context](../../lifecycle.md#test-context) for the module, which each test inherits from.
 See also [Test lifecycle § Example: Set context via options](../../lifecycle.md#example-set-context-via-options).

 ```js
 QUnit.module('example', {